RemasteredArch/binaryTreeFormatter/README.md

 Also implemented in the Rust programming language.
 This version is signficantly faster and subject to more improvement.
 See [the `rust` branch.](https://github.com/RemasteredArch/binaryTreeFormatter/tree/rust)

+This branch implements a red-black tree generator and printer, alongside some general improvements.
+This branch will be merged back into [`main`](https://github.com/RemasteredArch/binaryTreeFormatter/) once it's done.

 *Binary Tree Formatter is work in progress software. **Use at your own risk!***

 ## Usage